DJRamosA/AC-PLT/README.md

 This project presents a novel algorithm that uses natural language processing (NLP) techniques to perform content analysis on feature listing data.
 This model is experimental, here you can appreciate some experiments in 2 datasets in Spanish.
 Also, there is the option to use it in English.

-The model has 3 main steps, data cleaning, word embedding and classification.
+The model has 3 main steps, data cleaning, word embedding, and classification.

 ## Requirements